shimmy568/blog/source/_posts/docker-nodejs.md

 ## Dockerfile

 Dockerfiles are the backbone of a docker based project.
-Think of it like a set up script that gives the instructions for building your container.
+Think of it like a setup script that gives the instructions for building your container.
 Since we are making one for node.js we are going to use the `node:8.10.0-alpine` image as a base but you can change the 8.10.0 out for whatever version of node you happen to be using.
 So in your project base create a new file called `Dockerfile` with the following contents.

 ```
 FROM node:8.10.0-alpine